brinias/brinias-engine/README.md

 ## 📊 Benchmark Results

-To demonstrate the effectiveness of `Brinias`, a fair benchmark was conducted against several standard regression models.
+To demonstrate the effectiveness of `Brinias-engine`, a fair benchmark was conducted against several standard regression models.
 The goal is to predict the `next_close` price of Ethereum.

 ### Performance Metrics